The Operating Rules for the Rugeley Model Boat Club (referred to as the Association) were adopted at the AGM meeting held on 24th January 2022

 a) Access to the location is by a gated private roadway.
 Key holders are identified in the Association members list.

-e) The Intruder Alarm system uses the same numeric number and Association Members have been informed about its use.
+be advised.
+The Intruder Alarm system uses the same numeric number and Association Members are kept informed about its use.

 f) It is a requirement of membership of the MPSC that individuals take responsibility for the use and maintenance of the clubhouse.